-a.
-The Company adopts written procedures to implement the anti money laundering provisions as envisaged under the PMLA.
-Such procedures include inter alia, the following three specific parameters which are related to the overall 'Client Due Diligence Process':

 - a.
-Policy for acceptance of clients

-- b.
-Procedure for identifying the clients

-- c.
-Transaction monitoring and reporting especially Suspicious Transactions Reporting (STR).
+The Company adopts written procedures to implement the anti-money laundering provisions as envisaged under the PMLA.
+Such procedures include inter alia, the following three specific parameters which are related to the overall 'Client Due Diligence Process': - i) Policy for acceptance of clients - ii) Procedure for identifying the clients - iii) Transaction monitoring and reporting especially Suspicious Transactions Reporting (STR).